 n) Expulsion: This action results in termination of student status at the College for an indefinite period of time.
 Please note that the college has a Transcript Notation Policy, and that an outcome of expulsion will be noted on your transcript as follows: “Expelled after a finding of responsibility for a code of conduct violation.”

 o) Loss of Privileges for Clubs or Organizations: In addition to the above sanctions, clubs or organizations may suffer loss of all or selected rights and privileges for a period of time or indefinitely.

 p) Interim Sanctions: This action results in directives that are in place through the judicial process.
 A student may be placed on a disciplinary probation status, temporarily relocated or removed from the residence halls, unable to attend one class, referred to counseling, provided an order of no contact, etc., while an investigation and Judicial Board hearing are taking place.

 - a) The written appeal must contain the reason for the appeal.
 Appeals must meet one of three criteria:

 - i.
-New evidence exists, which was not presented at the hearing because it was not reasonably known to the Accused Student at that time, and which is sufficiently relevant such that it could alter the CCO or College Judicial Board’s decision.
+New evidence exists, which was not presented at the hearing because it was not reasonably known to the Complainant or Responding Student at that time, and which is sufficiently relevant such that it could alter the CCO or College Judicial Board’s decision.

 ii.
 The College’s failure to follow its own processes and procedures.